Problem? Solution? Chime right in!

 - Swartz Creek, Michigan

-A. There is a product called "Barkeepers Friend" that is great for removing stains on stainless steel and also for regular care for ss.
+A. There is a product called "Barkeepers Friend [affil. link to info/product on Amazon]" that is great for removing stains on stainless steel and also for regular care for ss.
 It comes in a container like Comet does, is powder form, and is fairly nonabrasive.
 It is inexpensive and I have found it at some discount stores and grocery stores.Sally Warren

 - Mt Pleasant, South Carolina